google/earthenterprise/README.md

 ### Building
 Earth Enterprise Fusion & Server currently run on 64-bit versions of the following operating systems:

+* CentOS 7
-* Red Hat Enterprise Linux 7, including the most recent security patches
+* Red Hat Enterprise Linux 7
 * Ubuntu 14.04 LTS
+* Ubuntu 16.04 LTS

 Refer to the [wiki](https://github.com/google/earthenterprise/wiki/Build-Instructions) for instructions on building from source on one of these platforms.

 ### Installation
-There is currently no official installer for Earth Enterprise Fusion & Server.
-For details and workarounds, refer to the [FAQ](https://github.com/google/earthenterprise/wiki/Frequently-Asked-Questions#ive-built-gee-fusion-and-server-now-how-do-i-install-them).
+Refer to the [Install Instructions](https://github.com/google/earthenterprise/wiki/Install-Fusion-or-Earth-Server) for instructions on installing Fusion or Earth Server.
+Please note that you must have a successful build of the source before proceeding with the install.

 ### Known Issues
 Known issues can be tracked via [wiki page](https://github.com/google/earthenterprise/wiki/Known-Issues), which is updated weekly.